 See below for Walden's policy on this issue and some examples of how to cite accurately.
 For another perspective on self-citation, see Matt's blog post, "The Northwest Passage, or Why You Should Cite Yourself Only Sparingly."

 - Walden recognizes that there may be some overlap between the requirements, assignments, and inquiry for different courses and KAM demonstrations.
-In general, students may use only small portions of documents as background or foundational material for additional development in a subsequent assignment or research project.
+In general, students may use only small portions of documents as background or foundational material for additional development in a subsequent assignment or non-capstone research project.
 Students may not merely copy and paste substantial sections from one paper or KAM to another.
-Any use of prior work is at the discretion of the instructor: students must receive prior approval from their instructor, who may request a copy of the previous work.
+Any use of prior work is at the discretion of the current instructor, and students must receive prior approval from their current instructor, who may request a copy of the previous work.
 Fair use laws must be respected for published documents.

 If you cite or quote your previous work, treat yourself as the author and your own previous course work as an unpublished paper, as shown in the APA publication manual.
 For example, if Marie Briggs wanted to cite a paper she wrote at Walden in 2012, her citation might look like this: